Graduate Social Work Courses

 SOCW 5365.
 Community Organizing & Engagement.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-This course examines the challenges and benefits of constructively engaging diverse community groups toward a solution that encompasses the voices of relevant stakeholders.
-The course proposes that working toward social and economic justice means addressing root causes of social issues, such as poverty, and working to end oppression, rather than creating mechanisms that institutionalize marginalization.
+This course examines the challenges and benefits of constructively engaging various community groups toward a solution that encompasses the voices of relevant stakeholders.
 Students learn how to build communities by enhancing their capacity to solve problems and implement solutions through strategic partnerships that engage stakeholders in meaningful partnerships, mutual learning, shared responsibility, and collective action.

 SOCW 5370.
 Community & Evaluation Research.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).